 In other words, Bayes’ theory is a logical statistics-based theory that expresses the concept that we can compare conditional probabilities to find likely truths with a mathematic equation.

 In non-math terms Bayes’ theory says, “the more variables considered, and the more certain we are of those variables, then the more certain we can be about our conclusion.”

 Or, “the more data pointing to a true outcome, the higher the odds that the outcome is true.”
 Likewise, “the more data pointing at a false outcome, it’s less likely it is the outcome is false.”

 Although we can never know for sure using the inductive method of reasoning Bayes’ theory uses, we can use the formula to increase certainty as we factor in more data and repeat tests.

-The concept sounds a lot harder than it is, but in simple terms, Bayes’ theory is just “an equation for comparing probabilities to find the likelihood of truths and faleshoods based on statistical data (including usefully, the repetition of tests!)”
+The concept sounds a lot more difficult than it is, but in simple terms, Bayes’ theory is just “an equation for comparing probabilities to find the likelihood of truths and faleshoods based on statistical data (including usefully, the repetition of tests!)”

 Bayes’ Theorem for Everyone 01 – Introduction.